Coronavirus Update – 28th July 2021

 For all cases it is imperative that you inform us IMMEDIATELY if you, or anyone in close contact with you, has been unwell over the last 7-14 days.

 Our vets may call you before your appointment to obtain further information about your horse and obtain a clinical history.
 This is to reduce the amount of time they are in close contact with you on the yard.
 Please ensure you provide a correct mobile number when booking your appointment and have your mobile switched on and be ready to answer a call the day of your appointment.

 We will continue to offer a video consultation service for mild conditions (e.g., skin lumps) and for repeat prescription checks, wherever possible.
 This service will be charged at a consultation fee.
 Please call the office if you wish to book a video consultation.

 Please remember that we are a teaching practice and our students will attend select calls with us.
-Both students and staff are undergoing regular (every 72 hours) COVID testing and have PPE in place.
+Both students and staff are undergoing regular (minimum twice weekly) COVID testing and have PPE in place.
 Please inform us at the time of booking if you have any concerns.

 As per our previous post, please do not be offended if we do not shake your hand as we normally would!
 Please offer hand washing facilities to our vets if they are available on yard.